Contents hide

 Remember, the objective construction with a present participle is used specifically after verbs of perception to describe an action that is observed or perceived by the subject of the sentence.

-The objective with the infinitive and the objective with the present participle:
+The objective with the infinitive/present participle:

 are two different grammatical constructions that involve using a pronoun in the objective case along with a verb form, but they serve different purposes and have distinct structures.